Virus hits businesses that depend on personal touch

-Georgie Lucero said she has never kept such a clean house as during this pandemic.
+Georgie Lucero said she has never kept such a clean house as during the pandemic.

 Her scrubbing and tidying have less to do with combating the novel coronavirus than keeping busy since her Santa Fe hair salon was idled as part of a state-ordered shutdown of nonessential businesses to augment social distancing.